 The gyratory simulates the mix densities achieved under the actual climate and loading conditions.
 This device can accommodate large aggregate, recognizing potential tender mix behavior and similar compaction problems, and is well suited for mixing plant quality control operations.

-Now, it has been described the Superpave volumetric mix design (SGC) as the key to develop a well-performed asphalt mixture [3].
+Now, it has been described the Volumetric mix design as the key to develop a well-performed asphalt mixture [3].
 It is the optimal laboratory tool that more closely simulates field compaction of asphalt mixtures.